filiptomanec/home-air-station/README.md

-# homeAirStation
+# Home Air Station
-Home air quality monitoring station
+This is a small application for monitoring air quality at home.